daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-03-04-Ariana-Mcap2020-EarlyLifeHistory-Samples.md

 #### **Notes for 20210323**

 - I noticed that the sonicator seemed to be more just mixing the samples but did not seem strong enough to breakdown the samples on its own.
-We decided to use a platic pestle to break apart the initial layer of the individuals and sonicated them again.
+We decided to use a plastic pestle to break apart the initial layer of the individuals and sonicated them again.
 It seemed to work on two of the samples but not the last one and I did not want to reach the limit where the cells would start to lyse.
 I instead used the plastic pestle, the homogenizer, and the vortex to get the samples to fully homogenize within the tubes.
 We decided this was the best step moving forward since the sonicator did not have a setting to adjust the frequency.

 #### **Symbiont count data for test samples and Ariana samples completed on 20210325**

 - I used Hollie's 2018 Mcap developmental timeseries samples from fertilized eggs, cleaving eggs, and swimming larvae stages to test the plastic pestle, homogenizer, and vortex sequence of steps again before moving forward.
-Once we were satisfied with how well the samples were homogenixed using this method, I moved forward with counts for Ariana's samples.
+Once we were satisfied with how well the samples were homogenized using this method, I moved forward with counts for Ariana's samples.

 ![](https://raw.githubusercontent.com/daniellembecker/DanielleBecker_Lab_Notebook/master/images/20210325_Arianas_homogenized_symintegration.JPG)